A Don’s Life (also the title of Mary Beard’s blog)

 I’m an Associate Professor and lecturer in the Faculty of Classics at Oxford, and a tutor, supervisor, and Fellow of Jesus College.
 The majority of my teaching involves giving tuition to and supervising the studies of around twenty undergraduate and graduate students under my care.
 These include students of ‘Joint Schools’ i.e. Classics combined with English or with a modern language.

-I give lectures in the University on topics relating to Greek literary texts (e.g. Greek lyric poets, odes of Horace and Catullus, Aristophanes Frogs, Plato’s Symposium) and on Greek and Latin metre and music.
+My lectures in the University cover topics relating to Greek and Latin literary texts (including Greek lyric poets, Horace and Catullus, Aristophanes Frogs, Plato’s Symposium) and on Greek and Latin metre and music.
 Being a Fellow of a College means acting as a trustee with other members of the Governing Body, and involves a range of duties.
 I hold the office of Dean (the Fellow responsible for enforcing discipline within the student body) and am Editor of the the Jesus College Record.
 I also organize the annual Don Fowler Memorial Lecture, a Latin lecture series named after my predecessor as Classics Tutor at Jesus.

 Tutors in admissions panels admit new students annually in December to the Oxford course, through an intensive 2-week long process of assessing the relative merits of applicants from schools across the UK and from abroad.
 One of most valuable aspects of this process is the admissions interview, which allows tutors to assess prospective students face-to-face.
 As a member of the Faculty of Classics I’m also required occasionally to act on a panel of assessors responsible for making new appointments to Lectureships.
 I undertake other Faculty duties such as attending a committee to consider academic issues with students, chairing a committee that organises the Classics and Modern Languages Joint School, and working with colleagues to set and mark University examinations.